-- Nine out of 20 occupations projected to grow the fastest are concentrated in health services.
+- Ten out of 20 occupations projected to grow the fastest are concentrated in health services.

 - Most jobs require less than 4 years of college education.

-Pharmacy technicians are currently in very high demand and this demand is expected to continue through at least 2018.
-As pharmacies expand patient care services, the role of and need for pharmacy technicians will also expand.
+Pharmacy technicians are currently in very high demand and this demand is expected to continue.
+As pharmacies expand patient care services, the role of and need for pharmacy technicians will also grow.

-Pharmacy technician employment is anticipated to develop quickly because of a growing use of medications as a treatment for patients.
-Additionally, a larger amount of middle-aged and elderly people — who typically take more prescription drugs than those that are younger — will drive the need for technicians in all practice surroundings.
+Pharmacy technician employment is anticipated to develop quickly because of the growing use of medications as a treatment for patients.
+Additionally, a larger amount of middle-aged and elderly people — who typically use more healthcare services — will drive the need for technicians in all practice surroundings.
 View technician employment trends from the Bureau of Labor Statistics.

-Mail order pharmacies present an opportunity to service a wider range of customers than local community pharmacies.
-For the pharmacy technician, this translates into good pay, benefits and the possibility of a flexible work schedule.
+- Mail order pharmacies present an opportunity to service a wider range of customers than local community pharmacies.
 Perhaps the most solitary of the three workplaces, mail order is great if you’re looking for pharmacy technician jobs where you can work independently or behind-the-scenes.

-- Education Level — Having a higher level of education may make you a more attractive job candidate, help you advance quicker, and help you boost your pharmacy technician salary.
+- Education Level — Having a higher level of education, such as completion of an accredited technician training program, may make you a more attractive job candidate, help you advance quicker, and help you boost your pharmacy technician salary.

-- Certification — Depending on your employer, pharmacy technician certification may trump education level in qualifying you for a higher pharmacy tech salary.
-Certification assures employers that your skills and knowledge meet high standards for professional practice in the field, and your pharmacy technician salary will likely reflect this.
+- Certification — Depending on your employer, pharmacy technician certification may be required.
+Certification assures employers that your skills and knowledge meet high standards for professional practice and patient care, and your pharmacy technician salary will likely reflect this.